Everything You Ever Wanted to Know about Favicons

 <link rel="shortcut icon" type="image/x-icon" href="http://domain.tld/favicon.ico" />

-Adapt this code to call favicons in any other format:
+Call favicons in any other format

 <link rel="shortcut icon" type="image/ico" href="http://domain.tld/favicon.ico" />